Tango Bourges Basket

-Tango Bourges Basket (formerly Cercle Jean-Macé Bourges Basket) is a French women's basketball club from Bourges.
+Tango Bourges Basket (formerly Cercle Jean-Macé Bourges Basket) is a French professional women's basketball club from Bourges.

 Bourges was the first French team to win a FIBA women's competition, the 1995 Ronchetti Cup.
 So began the club's most successful years to date ranging between 1995 and 2001, with three Euroleagues and six national championships in a row.
 A regular in the Euroleague, since 2006 Bourges has won four more championships, most recently in 2013.